exoscale-labs/event-order-system-example/k8s/README.md

 terraform init
 terraform apply
 ```
-DNS is not included as the demo account does not have a domain regitered.
-Set DNS manually after deployment to NLB outside IP
+DNS is now included, as our Domain is in a different Exoscale Organization, we need to specify different API/Secret Key for